Kong/terraform-provider-konnect/docs/resources/gateway_plugin_http_log.md

 Optional:

 - `content_type` (String) Indicates the type of data sent.
-The only available option is `application/json`. must be one of ["application/json", "application/json; charset=utf-8"]
+The only available option is `application/json`.
+Default: "application/json"; must be one of ["application/json", "application/json; charset=utf-8"]
 - `custom_fields_by_lua` (Map of String) Lua code as a key-value map
 - `flush_timeout` (Number) Optional time in seconds.
 If `queue_size` > 1, this is the max idle time before sending a log with less than `queue_size` records.
 - `headers` (Map of String) An optional table of headers included in the HTTP message to the upstream server.
 Values are indexed by header name, and each header name accepts a single string.
 - `http_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `keepalive` (Number) An optional value in milliseconds that defines how long an idle connection will live before being closed.
+Default: 60000
 - `method` (String) An optional method used to send data to the HTTP server.
-Supported values are `POST` (default), `PUT`, and `PATCH`. must be one of ["PATCH", "POST", "PUT"]
+Supported values are `POST` (default), `PUT`, and `PATCH`.
+Default: "POST"; must be one of ["PATCH", "POST", "PUT"]
 - `queue` (Attributes) (see [below for nested schema](#nestedatt--config--queue))
 - `queue_size` (Number) Maximum number of log entries to be sent on each message to the upstream server.
 - `retry_count` (Number) Number of times to retry when sending data to the upstream server.
 - `timeout` (Number) An optional timeout in milliseconds when sending data to the upstream server.
+Default: 10000

 <a id="nestedatt--config--queue"></a>
 ### Nested Schema for `config.queue`

 Optional:

-- `concurrency_limit` (Number) The number of of queue delivery timers. -1 indicates unlimited. must be one of ["-1", "1"]
+- `concurrency_limit` (Number) The number of of queue delivery timers. -1 indicates unlimited.
+Default: 1; must be one of ["-1", "1"]
 - `initial_retry_delay` (Number) Time in seconds before the initial retry is made for a failing batch.
+Default: 0.01
 - `max_batch_size` (Number) Maximum number of entries that can be processed at a time.
+Default: 1
 - `max_bytes` (Number) Maximum number of bytes that can be waiting on a queue, requires string content.
 - `max_coalescing_delay` (Number) Maximum number of (fractional) seconds to elapse after the first entry was queued before the queue starts calling the handler.
+Default: 1
 - `max_entries` (Number) Maximum number of entries that can be waiting on the queue.
+Default: 10000
 - `max_retry_delay` (Number) Maximum time in seconds between retries, caps exponential backoff.
+Default: 60
 - `max_retry_time` (Number) Time in seconds before the queue gives up calling a failed handler for a batch.
+Default: 60